ferrous-systems/rust-exercises/exercise-book/src/cpp-interop.md

 which comes with `cxx`.
 This can become a very painful constructor otherwise since we'd have to turn our Rust strings into `CxxStrings` for opening a file with a C++ method, so this is very handy.

+Note that converting these to `&str`s uses at most a fat pointer as overhead, but incurs no further memory allocation on the string object itself.

 ### Unique Ptr and RAII

 Interfacing with C++ normally means that we have to keep track of which data types are allocated on the Rust or C++ heap if we were writing our bindings manually.